AdobeDocs/experience-manager-64.en/help/communities/using/server-customize.md

 The HTTP API POST endpoints are PostOperation classes defined by implementing the `SlingPostOperation`interface (package `org.apache.sling.servlets.post`).

 The `PostOperation`endpont implementation sets `sling.post.operation`to a value to which the operation will respond.
-All POST requests with an :operation parameter set to that value will be delegated to this implementation class.
+All POST requests with an:operation parameter set to that value will be delegated to this implementation class.

 The `PostOperation`invokes the `SocialOperation`which performs the actions necessary for the operation.